aiafrasinei/bapl_final_project/README.md

 Final Project Report: [Project Name]
 Language Syntax

+In this section, describe the overall syntax of your language.
+New Features/Changes

+Selene language with some modifications.

 Interpreter has access to any number of stacks using stackapi.
 2 stacks are created by default: ("default" and "temp").
 Initial selected stack is the default.